sryza/spark-timeseries/src/site/markdown/docs/users.md

 all the univariate series.
 Each univariate series within the RDD has a key to identify it.

-TimeSeriesRDDs then support efficient series-wise operations like slicing, imputing missing values based on surrounding elements, and training time-series models:
+TimeSeriesRDDs then support efficient series-wise operations like slicing, imputing missing values based on surrounding elements, and training time-series models.
+For example, in Scala:

     val tsRdd: TimeSeriesRDD = ...